General terms of sale

 3.2.
 The delivery times indicated are non-binding on iQunet , and are only given as an estimate. iQunet is entitled to perform partial deliveries.

 3.3.
-No delay in delivery may lead to the cancellation of the sale or payment of damages to the Buyer.
+Delay in delivery may not lead to the cancellation of the sale or payment of damages to the Buyer.
 Accordingly, the Buyer is not relieved of any obligation to accept or pay for goods because of a delay in delivery.
 In case of non-delivery of goods, advances that may have been paid by the Buyer will be reimbursed by iQunet, without any additional interests or other compensation.

 4. Retention of title